samuelbulman/strava/README.md

 ## Pre-requisites
 ### Strava/Account Specific
 All calls to the Strava API require an `access_token` that defines the athlete and application making the API call.
 Registered Strava athletes can obtain an `access_token` by creating a Strava application [here](https://www.strava.com/settings/api).
-Please refer to the [Strava Developer Docs](https://developers.strava.com/docs/getting-started/) to learn about Strava's API, creating a Strava App, authenticating with OAuth 2.0, etc.
+Please refer to the [Strava Developer Docs](https://developers.strava.com/docs/getting-started/) to learn more about Strava's API endpoints, creating a Strava App, authenticating with OAuth 2.0, etc.

 ### Storage
 This project was designed to leverage Postgres and Google Sheets as storage solutions.
 You will ideally have access to a user that has write privilegs in a Postgres db instance, but feel free to fork and start tailoring this to whatever you have at your personal disposal!